Hemorrhoid Artery Embolization (HAE)

 - You want to avoid surgery or anesthesia

-- You’re not a candidate for or prefer to avoid hemorrhoidectomy
+- You’re not a candidate for or prefer to avoid surgery

 A consultation and imaging will determine whether HAE is appropriate for your specific symptoms and anatomy.